theophanemayaud/EPFL-ML-for-science-embolism-detection/README.md

 ## Files for final submission

-In this folder you will find two principal files :
+In this folder you will find two main files :
 - xx.py
 >  descriptions ...